Rishikant181/Rettiwt-API/README.md

 - `const rettiwt = new Rettiwt()` (for 'guest' authentication)
 - `const rettiwt = new Rettiwt({ apiKey: API_KEY })` (for 'user' authentication)

-The Rettiwt class has six members:
+The Rettiwt class has seven members:

 - `article` member, for accessing resources related to Articles.
 - `dm` member, for accessing resources related to direct messages.
+- `job` member, for accessing resources related to X Jobs.
 - `list` member, for accessing resources related to lists.
 - `space` member, for accessing resources related to spaces.
 - `tweet` member, for accessing resources related to tweets.